 Best for: safaris, climbing Mount Meru and dance festivals

-The rainy season in Tanzania draws to a close at the beginning of June, bringing travelers back in big numbers.
-After the downpours of the last couple of months, this country’s landscapes are bursting with color and the animals have come out in full force to experience them.
-June is one of the best months for game driving, so make sure you lock in your trip well in advance to avoid disappointment when they inevitably sell out.
+The rainy season in Tanzania draws to a close at the beginning of June, bringing travellers back in big numbers.
+After the downpours of the last couple of months, this country’s landscapes are bursting with colour and the animals have come out in full force to experience them.
+June is one of the best months for game driving so make sure you lock in your trip well in advance to avoid disappointment when they inevitably sell out.

 Best for: wildlife experiences, beach lounging, festivals in Zanzibar

 The Great Migration begins in July in Tanzania meaning that your chances of spotting, not only the majestic wildebeests, but also leopards, lions, black rhinos, elephants and buffalo as they start moving across the plains are greatly increased.
 July is also the start of the long, dry season so you can’t expect little to no rainfall and comfortable temperatures of around 25°C-30°C.

 Best for: lake cruises, diving and turtle hatching